PraveenKumar-Rajendran/CarND-PID-Control-Project/README.md

 <em>The vehicle successfully drives a lap around the track.</em>

-Simulation video is recorded and attached in the results directory.
-For the sake of brevity '.gif' is shown below.
+[Simulation video](./results/PID_Final_Result.mp4) is recorded and attached in the results directory. '.gif' file is shown below.

 ![](./results/PID_Final_Result_1.5MB.gif)